charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

   - to have a cleaner architecture
   - to use React and Redux

-Think of it this way.
-You have been handed a project that kind of works, but is not quite yet ready to be released.
-Your job is to bring it to Version 1.0, a release build.
+This set of assignments is designed to mirror a scenario you are likely to encounter in the workplace.
+Employees are often handed a project that needs to be updated or that is not yet ready to be released.
+They are asked to polish and improve the code.
+Their job is to bring it to Version 1.0, a release build.

 This is a very real world task.
 Many developers are handed partially broken code, or an existing project, and told to clean it up.
 This is particularly true for new hires.

 **NOTE**: _Use your common sense, but in general, throughout this document, if you see a file name, directory, or repository that has **-lastname** in its title, you should substitute your last name for the word **lastname**.
 For instance, in my case, **isit-code-lastname** should become **isit-code-calvert**._